Azure/lza-oracle/docs/wiki/TERRAFORM.md

 ssh_key = "ssh-rsa xxxxxxxxxxxxxx="
 ```

-Then, execute below Terraform commands.
+4. Next, execute below Terraform commands.
 When you deploy resources to Azure, you have to indicate `fixtures.tfvars` as a variable file, which contains the ssh public key.

 ```
 $ pwd